-- 1. In the Domain Management page, click Fine Tune on the Start Page or select Operations > Fine Tune from the quick access toolbar. - 2.
+- 1. In the Domain Management page, click Fine Tune on the Start Page or select Fine Tune from the navigation menu. - 2.
 On the Fine Tune tab, select Cloud Manager in the left pane and click Add in the right pane. - 3.
 In the Cloud Definition dialog box, follow the steps below to define an Internet Cloud. - 1) Enter a name for the cloud. - 2) Change the Cloud Type to Internet Cloud.